Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 5658 questions found out of 8559 clips
+* 5677 questions found out of 8583 clips
-* 5443 non-trolling & on-topic questions found out of 5658 total questions
+* 5461 non-trolling & on-topic questions found out of 5677 total questions
-* 231 questions found with no other references
+* 234 questions found with no other references
 ## grouped by date
+* 2022-05-10: 5 of 18 questions found with no other references
-* 2022-05-03: 6 of 51 questions found with no other references
+* 2022-05-03: 5 of 51 questions found with no other references
 * 2022-04-26: 1 of 14 questions found with no other references
 * 2022-04-22: 0 of 2 questions found with no other references
 * 2022-04-21: 0 of 14 questions found with no other references